-Our typical campers are girls and boys who have minimally completed kindergarten AND will be between 6-16 years old by the beginning of camp.
+Our typical campers are kind girls and boys who have minimally completed kindergarten AND will be between 6-16 years old by the beginning of camp.

-Misreading social cues such as body language or voice inflections
+misread social cues such as body language or voice inflections

-Difficulty initiating and/or sustaining conversation or play
+have difficulty initiating and/or sustaining conversation or play

-Inflexibility and arguing with peers
+are inflexible and argue with peers

-Misunderstanding when it is necessary to give up control and compromise
+misunderstand when it is necessary to give up control and compromise

-Frustration tolerance and anger management, transitions, anxiety, impulsivity, etc.
+struggle with transitions, anxiety, impulsivity, etc.

-At Camp Pegasus, we must ensure that our groups are successful for the entire group as well as your child.
+At Camp Pegasus, we must ensure that our groups are safe & successful for the entire group as well as your child.
 Sometimes, a child's developmental needs or coping difficulties greatly impact the group’s functioning.In those cases, we might observe behaviors that are disruptive, oppositional, tantrum, or hurtful.
 Our staff are skilled and diligent in our attempts to resolve these conflicts.
 At times, the resolution for the child cannot be reached in the context of the group setting and we may need to change your child's group placement or discontinue your child’s attendance the program.
 In that situation, we try to recommend alternative therapeutic or camp interventions that may better benefit your child.